Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-LaTeX is a document markup language based on the TeX typesetting system.
+\(\LaTeX\) (usually typeset LaTeX and pronounced lay-tek or lah-tek) is free and open-source document markup language built on another typesetting system called \(\TeX\).
 LaTeX was created with the intention of simplifying the creation of attractively-formatted books and other documents, especially books that contain a lot of mathematics.
-LaTeX is available free of charge.

 Making a document using LaTeX follows these general steps:

 - Downloading and installing a TeX distribution (and editor)

 - Writing a .tex file using a text or LaTeX editing program

 - Compiling the file into a readable document